Trivaxy/WGPU.NET/README.md

 Bear in mind WGPU.NET is still a new project.
 If you run into problems using it, please open an issue.

 # Building
-`This repository contains 3 projects;
+This repository contains 3 projects:
 - BindingsGenerator: Responsible for generating bindings to wgpu-native automatically using its provided header files.
 - WGPU: Contains the actual bindings.
 The output of BindingsGenerator is shoved in here, and everything is good to go.
 - WGPU.Tests: Used to test the bindings and can be used for examples/references.
 Currently contains an example that draws a triangle to a window.